MSR Hubba NX

 In addition I have two more pull-out loops at the bottom of the fly, head and foot.
 When deployed they move the drip-line out and away from the exposed floor ends in rainstorms and again, they do work surprisingly well.

 The ring and toggle plastic hardware for the door tie-backs are very fussy and awkward to engage/disengage.
 I cut the hardware off, leaving the red fabric loops.
 To the inside loops I attached a small hook, roll up the door and hook into the outer loop, all done in a millisecond.
 I also added a gear loft and a clothesline, all ultralight stuff.

 The original weight of only the tent, fly, and poles was 2lbs 7oz right on.
-The new weight with mods is 2lbs 10oz.
-I didn't include stakes, cord, stuff sacks , etc as they vary weight wise from user to user.
+The new weight with mods is 2lbs 10oz., not ultralight, but light enough.
+I didn't include stakes, cord, stuff sacks , etc. as they vary weight- wise from user to user.
 This is my 3 and 1/2 season tent.
 (My winter tent is a Tarptent Scarp 1 with the solid interior and the extra crossing poles).

 My next mod is to come up with something to help pitch the fly first and hang the inner (like my Scarp 1) without using a floor saver (too heavy).
 Great for set-up and take-down in bad weather.
-This is not unique and a few have done it.
+This is not unique procedure and a few have already done it.
 I will 'piggy-back' on their ideas and make something up.
-I have always used ultralight painters drop sheet plastic for my ground sheet, mainly to keep moisture and dirt off the floor bottom.
-It is not puncture proof and was never meant to be.
+I have always used ultralight painters drop sheet plastic for my ground sheet, mainly to keep moisture and dirt off the floor bottom, however it is not puncture proof and was never meant to be.
 Clearing the tent site solves that issue.
 Have never torn or punctured a tent floor in all my years camping.